-The maturity analysis of annual discounted cash flows for lease liabilities as of September 30, 2023, is as follows:
+The maturity analysis of annual discounted cash flows for lease liabilities as of September 30, 2024, is as follows:

 Year Ending September 30, Amount

-2024 \$ 49,068

-2025 49,068
+2025 \$ 49,068

 2026 49,068

 2027 44,965

-Total Lease Payments 192,169
+Total Lease Payments 143,101

-Less: Current Portion (42,741)
+Less: Current Portion (44,483)

-Less: Imputed Interest (14,558)
+Less: Imputed Interest (8,231)

-Present Value of Lease Payable, Net of Current Portion \$ 134,870
+Present Value of Lease Payable, Net of Current Portion \$ 90,387

 The lease payable will continue to be impacted by new leases, lease modifications, lease terminations, and reevaluation of any new facts and circumstances.
-As of September 30, 2023, the weighted average lease term remaining that is included in the maturities of the leases payable is four years.
+As of September 30, 2024 and 2023, the weighted average lease term remaining that is included in the maturities of the leases payable is three years and four years, respectively.

 As the rate implicit in each lease is not readily determinable, the Corporation uses an incremental borrowing rate to calculate the lease liability that represents an estimate of the interest rate the Corporation would have to borrow on a collateralized basis over the term of the lease.
-The weighted average discount rate used for leases was 4.0% at September 30, 2023.
+The weighted average discount rate used for leases was 4.0% at September 30, 2024 and 2023.